J a m e s --A b b o t t --M c N e i l l --W h i s t l e r--- -- 1 8 3 4 - 1 9 0 3

 En Plein Soleil from the 'French Set' (Douze eau-fortes d'apres Nature)- - 1858, Etching.

 Kennedy 15.
-Edition 61, 4th state of 4.
+Edition 44 known impressions, 3rd state of 3.
 Signed in the plate, lower left, and a faint Whistler with 's' reversed, upper left corner.
 Annotated in the plate, lower right, Imp.
 Delatre.
 Rue St. Jacques.
 171. ('J' reversed).

 Image size 3 15/16 x 5 15/16 inches (101 x 135 mm); sheet size 5 1/4 x 6 3/8 inches (133 x 162 mm).